Much has been researched and written about Shetland boats.

 The Shetland Isles are too far north for trees to grow, and from the 18th century, possibly earlier, ‘kit boats’ were sent from Norway.

-The Shetland Amenity Trust maintains a museum in Lerwick with many fine examples of Shetland boats.
+The Shetland Amenity Trust also maintains a museum in Lerwick with many fine examples of Shetland boats.

 For more detailed study see Dr Adrian Osler’s book, ‘The Shetland Boat’